isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * `Expects`     // precondition assertion.
 Currently placed in function bodies.
 Later, should be moved to declarations.
                 // `Expects(p)` terminates the program unless `p == true`
-                // `Expect` in under control of some options (enforcement, error message, alternatives to terminate)
+                // `Expects` is under control of some options (enforcement, error message, alternatives to terminate)
 * `Ensures`     // postcondition assertion.
 Currently placed in function bodies.
 Later, should be moved to declarations.

 These assertions are currently macros (yuck!) and must appear in function definitions (only)